celery/celery/sources/userguide/tasks.txt

 meta class, :class:`~celery.task.base.TaskType`.
 This is the default meta class for :class:`~celery.task.base.BaseTask`.

-If you want to register your task manually you can set mark the task as :attr:`~celery.task.base.BaseTask.abstract`:
+If you want to register your task manually you can mark the task as :attr:`~celery.task.base.BaseTask.abstract`:

 .. code-block:: python